• Skip to main content

 Also, I’m not traveling all year anymore, and when I’m in my home base, I wear long jeans/pants for weddings, meetings, etc. But 99% of the time I’m wearing shorts.

-54. Alexandra Burdujan
+Alexandra Burdujan says

 When I saw the picture on facebook, I was sure the picture was from Romania!!!!

-55. Aaron Clarke
+Aaron Clarke says

 This list is incredible!
 I really cant get my head around going without a bag at all and I thought I was minimal.
 Doesn’t going without a bag leave you with bulging pockets and cargos?